 Your supervisors will fill out six month reports.
 At the end of your period of supervised work experience, your primary supervision will fill out an evaluation, noting how many hours you have spent in different work activities and whether s/he feels that you have made sufficient progress for independent licensure.

 Before you can be licensed, you will need to be fingerprinted and have a background check done.
-The board notes that this process can take four or five weeks.
+The board notes that this process can take ten to twelve weeks.
 The board recommends that you take the fingerprint card to a police precinct -- it does not have to be a local one.
-Once you have your prints, you'll send them to the board for processing, along with a copy of your driver's license and a money order for $51.25 made out to the Department of Public Safety.
+Once you have your prints, you'll send them to the board for processing, along with a fingerprint background waiver and a money order for $38.25 made out to the Department of Public Safety.
 The prints do not necessarily have to arrive at the same time as your other application materials.

 The application package will include a copy of applicable statutes.
-You will be asked to attest to whether you have read them.
+You will be asked to attest that you have read applicable rules and statutes.

 You will need to get three professional references on official letterhead.